-Staff told us they discussed training needs at appraisals, one to one meetings and during clinical supervision sessions.
+Staff told us they discussed training needs at appraisals and during clinical supervision sessions.
 We saw evidence of completed appraisals and how the practice addressed the training requirements of staff.

 Co-ordinating care and treatment

 Staff worked together and with other health and social care professionals to deliver effective care and treatment.